derickr/derickrethans-articles/201810091026-debugging-with-tools.rst

 	…

-At first glance, I couldn't really see anything wrong with this backtrace, and was still puzzled why it would abort.
+At first glance, I couldn't really see anything wrong with this backtrace, and was still puzzled as to why it would abort.
 I decided to go for a lunch time walk and have a look at it again.
 I always find that walks are good for clearing my mind.